lurgh/infinitive-jkp717/README.md

 #### Unimplemented features

-I don't use the thermostat's scheduling capabilities or vacation mode so Infinitive does not support them.
-The schema and encoding of the scheduling data are fairly obvious so API support could be added if there is interest.
-Reach out if this is something you'd like to see.

-#### Protocol Analysis
+Vacation mode temp/fan settings are read-only.
+No access is provided for the scueduling features.
+APIs are understood so these would be fairly easily added if there is interest.

 #### Issues